 It's important not to assume that the scanning percentage (number scanned/100 ewes joined with the ram) will be your lambing percentage (number lambs born.100 ewes joined).

 We now know that there can be a 15-20% loss between scanning and birth.
-In the early days of scanning we blamed 'scanner error', but not these days when operators are so good at their job.
+In the early days of scanning, we blamed 'scanner error', but not these days when operators are so good at their job.
 The sheep has an ability to absorb lambs right up to lambing, with the very late ones seen as mummified lambs.

 Few farmers count dead lambs at birth as it's too depressing, but they always have an accurate count at docking.
 So if you compare scanning percentage with docking percentage (number docked/100 ewes joined) you find the figure is frightening and can be as high as 40% - made up of 20% before birth and 20% after (mainly in the first 3 days after birth).
-It seems to be nature's way to keeping populations under control and ensuring 'survival of the fittest'.
+It seems to be nature's way of keeping populations under control and ensuring 'survival of the fittest'.

 The battle to save lambs

-At the Whatawhata Hill Country Research Station, in the 1970s to 1980s, we researched the causes of lamb mortality looking for causes and solutions, and others have repeated this work since - all with the same outcome.
-We know what lambs die of (starvation/exposure and dystocia or difficult births), but have not really found a practical solution to prevent deaths, other than provide shelter and lamb on flat paddocks.
+At the Whatawhata Hill Country Research Station, from the 1970s to 1980s, we researched the causes of lamb mortality looking for causes and solutions, and others have repeated this work since - all with the same outcome.
+We know what lambs die of (starvation/exposure and dystocia or difficult births), but have not really found a practical solution to prevent deaths, other than provide shelter and lambs on flat paddocks.

-Starvation/exposure was lumped together as all we saw at post mortem was that the lamb had never fed.
+Starvation/exposure was lumped together as all we saw at post-mortem was that the lamb had never fed.
 With dystocia you could see extensive bruising on the neck and chest.
-In our research we found that this critical birth weight had a wide range.
+In our research, we found that this critical birth weight had a wide range.
 If a lamb was under 3.5kg at birth, then survival chances were low due to starvation/exposure, and similarly above 5.5kg risks were high due to dystocia.
 But then multiples can die of dystocia if more than one lamb gets stuck in the birth canal.

 The frustrating thing is that we never found out how to control birth weight.
 Feeding is the obvious way, but it's a very hit and miss business.
 In the past with less fertile sheep, we used to reduce feed intake in the last three weeks of pregnancy, but it's not a wise move with today's highly productive sheep as it may trigger health problems.

 It's not economically viable to shepherd lambing ewes intensively, so breeders have been selecting for 'easy-care' traits where ewes with problems are culled.
 Today's flocks are much more fertile so any losses don't have such an impact on the end result - as long as you can ignore lamb mortality of 40% overall.
-More lambs born still results in more perinatal (around birth) deaths.
+More lambs born still result in more perinatal (around birth) deaths.
 It's an awful waste of national sheep resources still waiting for an answer.